wp-plugins/mygeopositioncom-geotags-geometatags/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.0

-Create geo-posttags and geo-metatags for every post and page (region, placename, position, ICBM).
-Use a geopicker map with auto-locating function.
+Create geo-posttags and geo-metatags for every post and page.
+Use an easy-to-use geopicker map with auto-locating function for entering locations.

 == Description ==

 Create geo-posttags and geo-metatags for every post and page.
-Use an easy-to-use geopicker map with optional auto-locating function.
+Use an easy-to-use geopicker map with optional auto-locating function for entering locations.

 * * Add Geo-Metatags to posts & pages
 * * Add Geo-Posttags to posts